-How Much Does a Stair Lift Cost?
+How Much Does a Stair Lift Cost in 2023?

 Stair Lifts for Straight vs. Curved Staircases

 There are two types of stair lifts that are offered in the market.
 The most common type is a straight stair lift, which comes with a standardized straight rail that can fit most straight staircases.
 If you have a set of straight stairs with no bends or curves, you will purchase a straight stair lift.
 The other option is a curved stair lift, which has a rail that is custom built for staircases that have curves, turns, or intermediate landings.
 Both types of stair lifts can be installed both indoors and outdoors.
 If you are looking for a stair lift for a straight staircase with no turns, you are going to pay less than if you need a stair lift for a curved staircase or a straight staircase with a landing.

 The cost of a stair lift for a straight staircase typically ranges between $2,200-$8,000 (new or used).
 The final price that you pay will depend on the length of the staircase, model selected, any added options, such as a folding rail or power swivel seat.
 We also offer monthly finance low-payment options starting at $56.70/month, for qualified buyers.

 Curved Stair Lift Pricing: